 We have a range of measures in place for student consultation.
 Our student course representatives feed back into curriculum areas on a half termly basis and appropriate actions are then followed through.
 We operate a number of student surveys throughout the year.
-The student representatives hold a termly conference.
-The Students Union elects two members as student governors on the Leeds City College Board, at which student matters are discussed.
-Additionally, there is strong student representation on the College's Education Standards Committee of the Board.
-In particular, this agreement will be discussed at our summer student representatives conference in May 2013.
-Consultation with students has led to the change in the distribution of the NSP allocation from pure discounted fee to a proportion being available as a bursary.
+An annual student representatives conference is held.
+The Students' Union elects two members as student governors on the Leeds City College Board, at which student matters are discussed.
+The Students' Union President attends meetings of the Executive Leadership Team on a regular basis to raise student issues.